Maureen O'Hara: 1959–2000: Later career

 After a 20-year retirement from the film industry, O'Hara returned to the screen in 1991 to star opposite John Candy in the romantic comedy drama Only the Lonely.
 She played Rose Muldoon, the domineering Irish mother of a Chicago cop (Candy), who has an indifference to Sicilians.
 The film reunited her with Anthony Quinn who plays her brief love interest, Nick the Greek.
 O'Hara stated of her return: "Twenty years is a long time, but it was surprising how little changed.
 The equipment is lighter now, and they work a bit faster, but I hardly felt like I'd been away".
 She described Candy as "one of my all-time favorite leading men", and was surprised by the extent of his talent, remarking that he was a "comedic genius but an actor with an extraordinary dramatic talent" who very much reminded her of Charles Laughton.
-In the following years, she continued to work, starring in several made-for-TV films, including The Christmas Box, Cab to Canada with Catherine Bell, and The Last Dance, the latter her last film, in which she played a retired teacher who suffers a heart attack, released on television in 2000.
+In the following years, she continued to work, starring in several made-for-TV films, including The Christmas Box, Cab to Canada with Catherine Bell, and The Last Dance before retiring permanently in 2000.